 Colourglaze – The colourglaze effect (as seen in the gorgeous swirls of the ‘Maschera 04’ design) can transform your glass paralleled doors into works of art.
 These textured, hand-painted designs use a specially formulated paint that creates a rich, deep texture which will really wow your guests.
 Be warned though, due to the thick nature of the paint it will rob the glass of a little of its opacity.

 Handles & Hinges – Whilst not technically a part of the design, the way your doors handles and hinges relate to the designs on your glass panels is important if you want your room to feel cohesive.
 Thankfully, most firms specializing in glass for internal doors will supply a range of handles and hinges that perfectly compliment their designs.

 Digital Printing – Glass doors are perfect canvases for computer generated, digital screen printing.
 A far more convenient process that allows anything from bespoke designs to company logos to be printed directly onto the glass.

 Frameless, Glass Sliding Doors – Now we’re really getting into ornate territory.
-Glass sliding doors are a contemporary and elegant solution for creating subtle room partitions that also maximize the feeling of space.
+Glass sliding doors are a contemporary and elegant solution for creating subtle glass office partitions that also maximize the feeling of space.
 The glass used for these doors will of course be more durable than standard glass, meaning some of the more delicate, hand painted designs might not be possible, but frosting and digital printing onto glass sliding doors is certainly possible.

 Frameless Hinged/Pivot Glass Doors – As with the frameless glass sliding doors, a hinged or pivoted glass door accentuates a subtle, contemporary atmosphere and can be constructed from a wide variety of more durable glass types.